spike-project/spike/DevelopmentGuide.md

 ```
 if you are just interested in the picture, you don't even have to store the result

-Another very typical usage is to Import the dataset and just at some feature without modifying it.
+Another very typical usage is to Import the dataset and just test some feature without modifying it.
 For this, the `.copy()` which duplicates the whole objet, comes very handy:
 ```python
 d = Import_1D(myfile)       # use the specific importer to load the dataset